-Alternatively it could be that the raw products required to make these materials are in short supply.
+Alternatively it could be that the raw materials required to make these insulations are in short supply.
 Such as we have experienced over the last year with insulation blocks.
 This is where we have mild winters and people don’t use as much electricity to warm their homes.
 This in turn affects the coal fired power stations whose bi-product is one of the raw materials used to make insulation blocks.

 At the time of writing we are experiencing a huge shortage in PIR insulation.
 Mainly due again to one of the raw chemicals used in the production of this type of material being in short supply.
 In November 2016 a factory that supplied a chemical that is used in the manufacturing process of polyisocyanurate burnt down.
 This over 2017 has created an ever increasing shortage of PIR foam insulation boards.

 This is an unprecedented shortage the like of which we have never seen before.
 It is one which has forced people to either plan far in advance for ordering materials.
 Alternatively completely where possible change the insulation they are using.

 Back to the question ‘ What do you do when you can’t buy PIR insulation? ‘

 The answers are you can either put your project on hold alternatively change to an insulation that is available.
 One such type of product is multi-foil insulation.
 We supply a variety of multifoil insulation products from different manufacturers.
 For instance Actis with their range of Triso and Hybrid / Hybris insulation foil insulation.
 Also Superfoil insulations multifoil range is available within a few days of ordering.

 Both of these insulation suppliers provide a wide range of multi foil insulation.
 These can be used on their own and along side other types of insulation to replace PIR insulation.
 Actis have a great online calculator that shows what foil insulation of theirs are required to hit you target ‘u’ value.